-Painting tradition in India dates backs to primitive era.
-People since ages have been painting in caves, walls, leaf etc. and it is spread all across the country.
-In Rajasthan miniature paintings had four main schools under which several centers flourished having different style and color combinations.
+Painting tradition in India dates back to the primitive era.
+People for ages have been painting in caves, walls, leaves etc. and it is spread all across the country.
+In Rajasthan miniature paintings had four main schools under which several centers flourished having different styles and color combinations.
 The main centers were

 • Mewar School : Main centers were Chittor, Udaipur and Nathdwara.